bric3/bric3.github.io/_posts/2020-03-12-building-corretto.md

 The first step would be to configure the build.
 I already have the bare minimum requirement : `make`, `autoconf`, `bash` and XCode.

-However I encoutered this error
+However, I encountered this error

 ```bash
 corretto-11/src❯ bash configure